Call Us

 Winter in Spiti is not just about snow; it’s about experiencing life at its most elemental.
 Villages like Komic, Langza, and Hikkim remain inhabited despite sub-zero temperatures, and monasteries like Key, Tabo, and Dhankar continue their centuries-old rituals.
 A Spiti valley winter road trip is a deep dive into a world where tradition meets survival, and nature commands respect.

-This winter Spiti itinerary is crafted to give travelers a complete experience of both Kinnaur and Spiti.
+This winter Spiti backpacking trip is crafted to give travelers a complete experience of both Kinnaur and Spiti.
 Covering places like Chitkul, Kalpa, Nako, and Kaza in one trip allows you to witness the full spectrum of Himalayan culture and geography.

 From the last inhabited village near the Indo-Tibetan border to fossil-rich valleys and cliffside monasteries, each stop adds depth to the journey.
 The 9-day format ensures enough time for acclimatization, exploration, and buffer days for weather-related delays.